 In addition, Microsoft has adopted four principles to anchor our work in this space.
 First is a commitment to respect freedom of expression and uphold our customers' ability to create, publish and search for information via our platforms, products and services.
 Second, we proactively work to prevent our platforms and products from being used to amplify foreign cyber influence sites and content.
 Third, we will not wilfully profit from foreign cyber influence content or actors.
-Finally, we prioritise surfacing content to counter foreign cyber influence operations by utilising internal and trusted third-party data on our products.
+Finally, we prioritise surfacing content to counter foreign cyber influence operations by utilising internal and trusted thirdparty data on our products.
+As with cyber defence, the first step in countering foreign cyber influence operations is developing the capacity to detect them.
+No single company or organisation can hope to individually make the progress that is needed.
+New, broader collaboration across the tech sector will be crucial, with progress in analysing and reporting cyber influence operations relying heavily on the role of civil society, including in academic institutions and non-profit organisations.